Hard Love (novel): Synopsis

-The pressure from John's friends to attend the prom lead him to ask Marisol, who is aware that John only wants to go as friends.
+The pressure from John's friends to attend the prom leads him to ask Marisol, who is aware that John only wants to go as friends.
 At the prom, she is confused at John's desire to parade his heterosexuality to his friends.
 When John tries to kiss her, Marisol refuses.
 She yells at him, announcing that she is strictly lesbian, and that she thought he understood.

 Regretting his actions, John assumes he will never see Marisol again.
 To his surprise, Marisol calls him and she does not seem mad.
 She asks him to a zine conference on the shore of Cape Cod, next to the Bluefish Wharf Inn.
 Marisol tells him that this is the chance to express his feelings to his parents about their relationships, so he does.
 John writes letters to his mother and father, mails his father's to him, leaves his mother's on the pillow, and heads to the bus station to meet with Marisol.
 One long bus ride later, they arrive at the conference surrounded by cabins and writers.
 John sees one of his favorite writers, Dianna Tree.
 As the weekend passes, Dianna and John develop a relationship while Marisol is off partying.
 Dianna sings a song for John called "Hard Love."

 After the convention ends, Marisol plans to go live in New York with her friends, Jane, Sarah, and B.J.
 John is completely taken aback by Marisol's plans.
 He tries to talk to her before she leaves but, running short on time, she hurries away.
 John is left to sort through his relationship with his parents and finish his last year of high school.